JanPastorek/Bachelor-Thesis/README.md

 * #### The second goal was to try different approaches that will be able to search through the strategies for non local game and output/learn the paths to bigger winning probability (CHSH value).

-NonLocalGame provides API for doing operations on versions of nonlocalenvironments.
+NonLocalGame provides framework for doing operations on versions of nonlocalenvironments.

 There are so far six versions of non local environments.